IMJONEZZ/NLP/README.md

 - Natural Language Processing with Probabalistic Model
     - This folder takes the concepts from the first folder one step further, allowing for slightly more complex implementations:
         - Minimum Edit Distance - Autocorrect: Contains data to go from building a vocabulary from text all the way to utilizing Levenshtein distance to detect whether a given word is incorrect and suggest replacements
-        - Part of Speech Tagging
+        - Part of Speech Tagging: How to do it with probabilities, and what its limitations are
+        - N-grams: How do you guess what words are coming next?
+Build an autocomplete system and use probabilities to provide suggestions
-        - Also some good advice for working with text in python and using the Numpy framework.
+        - Some good advice for working with text in python and using the Numpy framework.
+        - What is a Continuous Bag of Words model, and how does it differ from the Bag of Words model in the NLP folder?
+        - How to get Word embeddings for use in other applications, like the Naive Bayes Classifier in the Classification folder
+        - Final Project: Creating Word Embeddings from Shakespeare text with a Continuous Bag of Words Model
 - NLP
     - This folder contains its own README because it concerns primarily language modelling.
 From bag of words all the way to neural language models, there are easy-to-follow and change implementations with fun little examples to go with them.
     - Adapted from the NLP specialization at Codecademy.